DanLeEpicMan/TextHolder/README.md

 # Introduction

 This is an old project I found.
-It's essentially a GUI that can read, edit, and import text files (.
-Originally I wanted to use CSV files, but I found it easier to use TXT files.
+It's essentially a GUI that can read, edit, and import text files (originally I wanted to use CSV files, but I found it easier to use TXT files).
 I made this with the intention of using it to help keep me organized; like allowing me to keep separate to-do piles.

 I made this via WPF, and as such, .net (dotnet) is required.
 [Here is the install for Windows](https://dotnet.microsoft.com/en-us/download/dotnet-framework).
 Since I compiled this as an exe, this can't run on non-Windows operating systems, but I included all the project files so you can compile it yourself.